This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

 • Arrange the watermelon chunks into a single layer on the lined baking sheet, making sure that the pieces aren't touching, so they won't stick together later.
-Place the pan in the freezer, and allow them to freeze for 2-4 hours.
+Place the pan in the freezer, and allow them to freeze for about 2 hours.
+(Up to 8 hours is okay.)

 • Once the watermelon is frozen, transfer the pieces to an airtight container, so they won't pick up any other flavors from your freezer.
 Frozen watermelon can be stored in the freezer for 3 to 6 months when it's tightly sealed.